fengshun124/SinoGlyphBench/README.md

 export PYTHONPATH="$PWD/src"
 ```

-`mamba` can be used in place of `conda` for the same commands.
-The `PYTHONPATH` line is only needed when importing `sinoglyph` modules directly from Python; the CLI examples work as shown from the repository root.
+You can replace `conda` with `mamba` in these commands. `PYTHONPATH` is only required when importing `sinoglyph` directly; the CLI examples work from the repository root without it.

 Font files are expected under `data/font/`.
 If they are missing, download the Noto font set used by the renderer: